PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-08 13:36:27
+Last updated: 2024-04-08 13:37:02
-Random Quote: Ted: "What do you say?"Robin: "Yes!
-No!
-I don't know..."Ted: "Those are the three options." - Ted Mosby
+Random Quote: Turns out, when you projectile vomit on skates, you roll right into the spray. - Ted Mosby